aekasitt/cachette/README.md

 4. Boto3 Version Fix; Current version restrictions vulnerable to `aiohttp` bug.

+5. Add behaviors responding to "Cache-Control" request header

+6. More character validations for URLs and Database/Table/Collection names in configuration options

 ## Installation

 The easiest way to start working with this extension with pip